johnchuks/flight-booking/README.md

 ## Testing
 The API is well tested and it adhered to best practices for testing django applications.
 The API can be tested by simply running the `pytest` command or `python manage.py test` command.

+## Live Mode
+Heroku services was utilized for the deployment of the application.
+[Link to the API](https://airtechflightbooking.herokuapp.com/api/v1/)